 Medical Device Clinical Trials

 We conduct a large number of clinical trials for new medical devices, as well as pharmaceutical / drug trials.
 In general, the approach to testing devices is fairly similar to testing new drugs – there is a need for preclinical research, there are strict regulations, safety and ethical requirements, and the testing process is broken up into a series of phases/stages.
-Our previous article, “Introduction to Clinical Trials”, provides an overview of these topics and more.
-There are, however, some obvious differences when conducting clinical trials for medical devices, compared to pharmaceutical trials, which we will describe here.
+There are, however, some obvious differences when conducting clinical trials for medical devices, compared to pharmaceutical trials.

 Classification of Medical Devices